ethereum/pm/All Core Devs Meetings/Meeting 42.md

         * How much effort should we put into this?
 How badly do we want this in Constantinople?
         * Doing it the way Peter suggested makes it easier to automate for all clients that are hive-compatible
         * Don't need things to be clearer, I can do it, just need to know how badly we want it
+    * Peter: zk snarks are part of [unclear], hard to measure weight
 * Hudson: timeline for release will probably be post-DevCon
     * Should delay Ice Age since we'll start seeing some effects in 2019
     * Alexey: Perhaps we shouldn't bundle everything into Constantinople but just release things as they are ready
     * Peter: Huge coordination problem, making sure everyone updates -- exchanges, etc.
     * V: If we want to guarantee a hardfork before DevCon then I'd recommend kicking out 210 (Blockhash refactoring) and 1087 (Net gas metering for SSTORE operations) (Bitwise shift, EXTCODEHASH which seem fairly simple)
     * Hudson: This could be a little hard fork
-    * Peter: Everyone who proposes an EIP should ...
-[MISSED]
+    * Peter: Everyone who proposes an EIP should at least have a reference implementation so it's easy to argue about
+        * Could we ask Nick to implement it?
+        * Hudson: might be a good future requirement
     * Pawel: I'm okay moving 210 (Blockhash refactoring) to end of queue, don't see any pressure to implement it
         * V: Use case: enabling light clients to sync without seeing every block header - would be nice to allow a light client to sync trustlessly in log time
         * Achieving it might not be worth it, can rely on existing approach until we have PoS light client functionality